-Cultural & Recreation makes up about 4% of the total budget and funds the City's recreation centers, swimming pools, golf course (Ironwood), maintains parks and provides special and cultural events.
+Cultural & Recreation expenses make up about 4% of the total budget and funds the City's recreation centers, swimming pools, golf course (Ironwood), maintains parks and provides special and cultural events.

-Economic Environment accounts for 2.4% of the total funds budget.
+Economic Environment expenses account for 2.4% of the total funds budget.
 The greater part of these funds go towards the consolidated Gainesville Community Reinvestment Area.
-Prior to FY19, four tax districts were established, and funding was kept in the district to be used for projects within the designated boundaries.
-In FY20, the four tax increment district funds were consolidated, the Community Redevelopment Agency (CRA) was dissolved, and the Gainesville Community Reinvestment Area (GCRA) was created as a new department of the City effective October 1, 2019.
-The funds will be used to make economic and physical improvements in the consolidated districts.
+Prior to FY19, there were four tax districts.
+Funding was kept in the district where the tax increment was collected from and used for projects within the individual/designated boundaries.
+In FY20, the four tax increment districts and funds were consolidated, and the Community Redevelopment Agency (CRA) was dissolved.
+The Gainesville Community Reinvestment Area (GCRA) was then created as a new department of the City effective October 1, 2019 and is a consolidation of the four districts.
+The funds will be used to make economic and physical improvements within the GCRA.